RohanAlexander/telling_stories_with_data/_book/31-store_and_share.md

     f.
 Fungible.
     g.
 Reduced.
     h.
 Accessible.
-3. Please create an R package for a simulated dataset, push it to GitHub, and submit the link.
+2. Please create an R package for a simulated dataset, push it to GitHub, and submit the link.
+3. Please simulate some data, add it to a GitHub repository and then submit the link.
+4. According to @gebru2021datasheets, a datasheet should document a dataset's (please select all that apply):
+    a. composition.
+    b. recommended uses.
+    c. motivation.
+    d. collection process.
+5. Do you think that a person's name is PII?
+  a.
+Yes.
+  b.
+No.
+6. Under what circumstances do you think income is PII (please write a paragraph or two)?
+7. Using `openssl::md5()` what is the hash of "Rohan" (pick one)?
+    a.
+243f63354f4c1cc25d50f6269b844369
+    b.
+09084cc0cda34fd80bfa3cc0ae8fe3dc
+    c.
+02df8936eee3d4d2568857ed530671b2
+    d.
+1b3840b0b70d91c17e70014c8537dbba

 ### Tutorial

-Please identify an important dataset that does not have a datasheet [@gebru2021datasheets].
+Please identify a dataset you consider interesting and important, that does not have a datasheet [@gebru2021datasheets].
 As a reminder, datasheets accompany datasets and document 'motivation, composition, collection process, recommended uses,' among other aspects.
 Please put together a datasheet for this dataset.
 You are welcome to use the template [here](https://github.com/RohanAlexander/starter_folder/blob/main/inputs/data/datasheet_template.Rmd) as a starting point.
 The datasheet should be completely contained in its own GitHub repository.
 Please submit a PDF.

+### Paper

+At about this point, Paper Four (Appendix \@ref(paper-four)) would be appropriate.